-The Assessment Unit of the Academic Office is responsible for administering a two-tier assessment process for all taught undergraduate and postgraduate modules and courses at Anglia Ruskin University.
-The Unit provides advice, guidance and other useful information to academic staff and students on various aspects of the assessment process (including the Academic Regulations).
-The Unit also administers the conferment process for Anglia Ruskin’s academic awards, including responsibility for the provision of academic transcripts and award certificates, and makes a major contribution to the organisation of Anglia Ruskin’s Award Ceremonies.
+The Academic Registry's Assessment Service is responsible for administering a two-tier assessment process for all taught undergraduate and postgraduate modules and courses at Anglia Ruskin University.
+The Service provides advice, guidance and other useful information to academic staff and students on various aspects of the assessment process (including the Academic Regulations).
+The Service also administers the conferment process for Anglia Ruskin’s academic awards, including responsibility for the provision of academic transcripts and award certificates, and makes a major contribution to the organisation of Anglia Ruskin’s Award Ceremonies.

 Information on the requirements and deadlines for the submission of coursework assignments and other non-examination based assessment tasks are NOT provided by this website but are available in your Module Guides or from the appropriate Faculty/Departmental Offices.

-Information on examinations, including dates, are NOT provided by this section but are available from the Academic Office Examinations Section.
+Information on examinations, including dates, are NOT provided by this section but are available from the Academic Registry Examinations Section.

-Assessment marksheets are completed by academic staff in each Faculty, using guidance provided, and are then processed by the Assessment Unit in preparation for the DAP meetings.
+Assessment marksheets are completed by academic staff in each Faculty, using guidance provided, and are then processed by the Assessment Service in preparation for the DAP meetings.

-Information for students who wish to submit a claim for mitigating circumstances (eg: due to illness during or immediately before an examination) should consult the Academic Office mitigation section of these webpages.
+Information for students who wish to submit a claim for mitigating circumstances (eg: due to illness during or immediately before an examination) should consult the Academic Registry mitigation section of these webpages.